Wrestling with God: Is it Wrong?

 Benita Weems

-“Salvation,” “adoption,” “redemption,” being “born again” and many other terms describe what happens when God’s grace enters our lives and makes us his children.
+Having a relationship with God changes everything.
+Many images and terms are used to describe the change that happens when we enter a vibrant and meaningful relationship with God.
+“Salvation,” “adoption,” “redemption,” being “born again” and many other terms describe what happens when God’s grace enters our lives and makes us His children.
 Not only are we called new creatures who now relate to God differently, but we begin relating to other people and nature differently too.
+What does it mean, then, to wrestle with God?
+Is wrestling with God acceptable, or is it off-limits?

 Should we wrestle with God?

-God dwells with those who are humble and repentant, and if we are his children, that means us.
-In many other places, we are reminded that God is willing to meet us in our weakness, that he knows us through and through.
+God dwells with those who are humble and repentant, and if we are His children, that means us.
+In many other places, we are reminded that God is willing to meet us in our weakness and that He knows us through and through.
 All this is in the Old Testament!
 The God of the Old Testament is the same as the God and Father of Jesus in the New Testament.

-To help us understand God better, and what wrestling with God is all about, we can look at a few examples of people wrestling with God throughout the Bible, such as Abraham, Moses, Daniel, Jacob, Hannah, Paul, the unnamed Canaanite woman, the unnamed Samaritan woman, and Jesus with his Father in the garden of Gethsemane.
+To help us understand God better, and what wrestling with God is all about, we will look at a few examples of people wrestling with God throughout the Bible, such as Abraham, Moses, Daniel, Jacob, Hannah, Paul, the unnamed Canaanite woman, the unnamed Samaritan woman, and Jesus with His Father in the Garden of Gethsemane.

 Abraham (Genesis 18:16-33)